fabioz/mu-repo/mkdocs_sources/docs/index.md

 * [Open Url](open_url.md) for opening the browser to create pull requests over multiple repositories.
 * Run **arbitrary commands** on registered repositories (through `mu sh <command to execute>`).

+### New on 1.8.0

+It's possible to specify a `MU_REPO_SERIAL=True|False` environment variable to force mu repo to run serially or in parallel (overriding the contents of the `.mu_repo` file).

+`mu p -f` may be used to force pushing all repos to remote.

+Fix checking out by partial branch name on Python 3.

+Fix: when a group is loaded, passing `repo:<repo_name>` in the command line only affects the passed repo.

 ### New on 1.6.0

 Created `mu sh` action to execute non git commands (i.e.: `mu sh make` or `mu sh python setup.py install` or `mu mvn install`).